document-capture/CDC-MEM/README.md

 # DC+MEM Dimension Helper
 Business Central extension to allow Document Capture to work together with Binary Stream’s Multi Entity Management.
+<br><br>As of April 2024 with the release of Business Central 2024 R1 (v24) and Document Capture 2024 R1 (v24) this helper app is depreciated.
+<br>The Entity dimension handling feature is now supported in the base Document Capture app.
 ## Introduction ##
 This repository contains a helper extension for the Continia Document Capture (DC) module and changes the order header fields are validated to retain compatibility with Binary Stream’s Multi Entity Management (MEM) module.